 Avoid peak ski season and national holidays

 Peak ski season is the most popular time for skiing, which is between late December and mid-March.

-The days between Christmas and New Years’, Martin Luther King Day (January 20th, 2020), and President’s Day (February 17th, 2020) are some of the busiest days on the slopes.
+The days between Christmas and New Years’, Martin Luther King Day (January 15, 2024), and President’s Day (February 19, 2024) are some of the busiest days on the ski slopes.

 Many people from Colorado and nearby states will have these days off.
 Any extended weekend will be busy with people getting a long weekend of skiing in.

 School spring breaks will also be popular times for families to hit the slopes.
 Not all schools have spring break at the same time so avoiding spring breaks can be a bit hit or miss.

 If you’re an adult looking to avoid gaggles of waist-high skiers, we recommend avoiding the slopes through most of March.

 You might expect that lift tickets and other expenses will be higher during peak season, but there are lots of other things that may be higher too.